I have never been lost, but I will admit to being confused for several weeks.

 Personal Locator Beacons

-As of July 1, 2003, the use of a new one-way personal safety communications beacon has become available for search and rescue use on land in the United States.
+One-way personal safety communications beacons are available for search and rescue use on land in the United States.
 These pocket-sized devices, called Personal Locator Beacons (PLB), are unique in that they allow the advantage of alerting rescue personnel about an emergency—providing a location of the emergency anywhere on Earth at the same time.
 When activated, the PLB works in the same way as an Emergency Locator Transmitter (ELT) on an aircraft.
 The PLB transmits a continuous distress signal to orbiting satellites, which then sends the signal for processing to a federal government ground station monitoring for distress signals.
 The satellites are able to relay the location of the distress signal so that Search and Rescue authorities will be able to locate the signal location on the ground.
 This information, combined with the unit’s registration information, is forwarded to the appropriate Search and Rescue authorities that then carry out the rescue mission.

 Some PLBs have GPS technology built within them or can have a GPS attached to them so that when the distress signal is sent to satellites it gives a more accurate location to the authorities.
 Without a GPS system accuracy is within 3 miles.
 With a GPS system accuracy can be within 200 feet.
 Due to a PLB being a one-way communicator, they have the disadvantage of not allowing authorities to communicate back to the PLB with the exact nature of the emergency.